 Joint Venture Activities.
 We own a 50% interest in Texas Frontera, which owns approximately one million barrels of storage at our Galena Park terminal.
-This storage is contracted under a long-term agreement with an affiliate of Texas Frontera.
-We receive a fee for operating the storage tanks of Texas Frontera, which we recognize as affiliate management fee revenue on our consolidated statements of income.
+In addition to equity earnings, we receive a fee for operating Texas Frontera.

-We own a 50% interest in MVP, which was formed in September 2017 to construct and develop a refined products marine storage terminal along the Houston Ship Channel in Pasadena, Texas.
-The facility will initially include five million barrels of storage, truck loading facilities, pipeline connections and two proprietary ship docks.
-We serve as construction manager and will serve as operator of MVP when construction is complete.
-We receive management fees for our services, which we recognize as affiliate management fee revenue on our consolidated statements of income.
-A portion of this facility is expected to be operational in early 2019, with the next phase expected to be operational in early 2020.
+We own a 50% interest in MVP, which owns a refined products marine storage terminal along the Houston Ship Channel in Pasadena, Texas.
+The facility began operations in January 2019 with one million barrels of storage and a proprietary ship dock.
+An additional four million barrels of storage, truck loading facilities and a second ship dock are expected to be operational by the end of 2019.
+We serve as construction manager and operator of MVP and receive management fees for our services.